vb100/Deploy_Kubernetes_AWS_EC2/README.md

 </ul>
 </p>

-<h2>Hands on set up your AWS EC2 Instances</h2>
+<h2>Step 1.
+Set up AWS EC2 Ubuntu 18.04 Instance</h2>
-<p>In this part we will closely work on initialzied AWS EC2 instances.
+<p>In this step we will closely work on initialzied AWS EC2 instances.
 Keep in mind that in order to complete this part sucessfully, you should be opened all 3 terminal windows during all steps.
 Here 1 terminal window is dedicated to <b>Master slave</b>, while other two to <b>Worker nodes</b>.
 So in total we are having 3 nodes (1 + 2).<br>Noticing that this manual was prepared in Mac, so slightly differences may be using different OS, such as Windows.</p>

 ---
-<h3>Prepare your SSH Private key for safe connections</h3>
+<h3>1.1.
+Prepare your SSH Private key for safe connections</h3>
 <p>First of all, put you SSH key to a special folder in your machine.
 Keep SSH key filnename be easy to type and recognize such as <i>kubernetes-dev.pem</i> (we will use this filename furthermore in this manual).</p>
 <p>Before all forwarding steps, you must to allow your <i>.pem</i> file be executable in your system.
 To do this, type and enter following command:</p>